sadiya-szn/Zuri-Js-one/Readme.md

-# THIS IS THE LINK TO MY HOSTED SITE
+# THIS IS THE LINK TO MY PUBLISHED PAGE
 https://sadiya-szn.github.io/Zuri-Js-one/